WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/element_packages/tab_set.md

 ### Applying properties

 Tab sets and their elements can have properties applied on them like other elements, and will need to in order to be positioned correctly.
 For a horizontal layout, the `display` properties of tabs should be set to `inline-block`.
 For panels, the `display` can be set to `block` for typical layout scenarios.
 Note that panels will automatically have their `display` property set to `none` on the local element style when they are not the active tab.
-Subsequently, when a panel is activated the `display` property is removed from the local element style, effectively activating the property set in the RCSS document.
-Thus, ensure that the `display` property is added to the RCSS document rather than as inline style for panel elements.
+Subsequently, when a panel is activated the `display` property is removed from the local element style, effectively activating the property set in the CSS document.
+Thus, ensure that the `display` property is added to the CSS document rather than as inline style for panel elements.

 The diagram below details the internal hierarchy of the tab set.

 ![tab_set_1.gif](tab_set_1.gif)

 The tab set element itself (tagged tabset) will have two child elements, panels, which holds all the panel elements, and tabs, which holds all the tab elements.
 Each of the panel and tab elements hold arbitrary RML content.
-A typical RCSS definition for a tab set would be follows:
+A typical CSS definition for a tab set would be follows:

 ```css
 /* Force the tabset element to a fixed size. */